AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 6.md

 Manually:
 - fit-by-eye.
 Simple, but subjective
 - fit-by-eye using residuals (error): minimising difference between model and observation.
 Provides more information, as it allows for residual analysis (e.g. trends, shifts, variable variance/heteroscedasticity, normally distributed).
 However, only looks at the vertical, not at the horizontal (e.g. time-shift or lag)

+These are all subjective, we need an objective function, using fitting criteria.
+There are many of them
+- Mean error: sum of all residuals divided by number of observations